Maryland Estate & Trust Tax Returns: What Every Executor in Frederick County Needs to Know

 Missing Important Filing Deadlines

 Estate tax returns are generally due within nine months of death, but extensions may be available.
-Missing these deadlines can result in significant penalties, even if no tax is owed.
+Missing these deadlines can result in significant penalties — even if no tax is ultimately owed.
+This is one of the most common and costly errors we see.

 Inadequate Record Keeping